DarrelASandbox/playground-java/abdul-bari/README.md

   - Whenever a program needs a resource it should acquire it and when do not need we should return it
   - **To write an object in heap we write new**
   - In java heap memory objects are unallocated automatically by garbage collector

 &nbsp;

+# \_19multithreading

+- **What is multi programming?**
+  - Running more than one program that is running multiple programs on a single machine or a computer is known as multi-programming
+  - The idea of multiprogramming started from the utilization of the CPU when it is idle as the CPU works for just few time in the whole hour
+  - There are different form of multi-programming
+- **Multi-user**: more than one user using the machine / running their programs simultaneously
+  - For connecting more than one user to single computer the **dummy terminals** were used
+  - Here the **round robin** fashion was introduced as the programs were executed simultaneously
+  - Unix and Linux are famous operating systems for the multi-user environment
+  - Multi-user machines were known as time sharing machines
+- **Multi-Tasking**: single user runs multiple tasks simultaneously
+  - Here the CPU runs the programs alternatively on high rate
+  - Windows and MacOS(OS X) operating system supports this type of environment
+- **Multi-Threading**: it is a type of multi-threading where there are different tasks going on under a single application.
+  - Threads are light weighted compared to the task
+  - CPU runs the threads alternatively where the user fells the threads running all together
+  - Examples: animation, application, gaming, websites & web servers

+&nbsp;